-Proponents of construction activities implemented as a result of reasonably foreseeable compliance responses associated with the 2022 Scoping Plan would coordinate with State or local land use agencies to seek entitlements for development including the completion of all necessary environmental review requirements (e.g., CEQA).
-The local or State land use agency or governing body must follow all applicable environmental regulations as part of approval of a project for development.

-- Based on the results of the environmental review, proponents would implement all feasible mitigation to reduce or substantially lessen the potentially significant impacts on TCRs associated with the project. - Actions required to mitigate potentially significant TCR impacts may include the following; however, any mitigation specifically required for a modified facility would be determined by the local lead agency: - Retain the services of culturally and geographically affiliated California Native American tribes. - Seek guidance from archaeological resource specialists with training and background that conforms to the U.S. Secretary of the Interior's Professional Qualifications Standards, as published in 36 CFR Part 61. - Seek guidance from the State and local lead agencies, as appropriate, for coordination of government-to-government consultations with the Native American tribes. - Follow notification procedures and conduct consultation as required with California Native American tribes under AB 52 (including PRC Sections 21080.3.1 and 21080.3.2).
-Provide notice to Native American tribes of project details to identify potential TCRs.
-In the case that a TCR is identified, consistent with PRC Section 21084.3(b), prepare mitigation measures that: - Avoid and preserve the resource in place. - Treat the resource with culturally appropriate dignity. - Employ permanent conservation easements. - Protect the resource. - Regulated entities shall consult with lead agencies early in the planning process to identify the potential presence of cultural properties.
-The agencies shall provide the project developers with specific instruction on policies for compliance with the various laws and regulations governing cultural resources management, including coordination with regulatory agencies and Native American tribes.
+- Proponents of construction activities implemented as a result of reasonably foreseeable compliance responses associated with the 2022 Scoping Plan would coordinate with State or local land use agencies to seek entitlements for development including the completion of all necessary environmental review requirements (e.g., CEQA).
+The local or State land use agency or governing body must follow all applicable environmental regulations as part of approval of a project for development. - Based on the results of the environmental review, proponents would implement all feasible mitigation to reduce or substantially lessen the potentially significant impacts on TCRs associated with the project. - Actions required to mitigate potentially significant TCR impacts may include the following; however, any mitigation specifically required for a modified facility would be determined by the local lead agency: - Retain the services of or seek guidance from culturally and geographically affiliated California Native American tribes. - Seek guidance from archeological resource specialists with training and background that conforms to the U.S. Secretary of the Interior's Professional Qualifications Standards, as published in 36 CFR Part 61. - Seek guidance from the State and local lead agencies, as appropriate, for coordination of government to government consultations with the California Native American tribes. - Follow notification procedures and conduct consultation as required with California Native American tribes under AB 52 (including PRC Sections 21080.3.1 and 21080.3.2).
+Provide notice to California Native American tribes of project details to identify potential TCRs. - In the case that a TCR is identified, consistent with PRC Section 21084.3(b), prepare mitigation measures that: - Avoid and preserve the resource in place, including but not limited to, planning and construction to avoid the resources and protect the cultural and natural context, or planning greenspace, parks, or other open space, to incorporate the resources with culturally appropriate protection and management criteria. - Treat the resource with culturally appropriate dignity taking into account the tribal cultural values and meaning of the resoruce, including but not limited to protecting the character and integrity of the resource, protecting the traditional use of the resource, and protecting the confidentiality of the resource.